jonathan34c/bypass/README.md

 This is the custome versino of the original * [Bypass library] (https://github.com/Uncodin/bypass).
 This library has fixed some bugs in the original library and added few more functions.

-1. COLOR: the library now supports colror in PHP format "<font color="Red">this is red</font>".
+1. COLOR: the library now supports colror in PHP format 	<font color="Red">this is red</font>.
 2. EMPHASE in PARAGRAPH: If you need to emphase the entire paragraph, the original library will only show *** at the first line.
 In this library, you can parse the entire Paragraph with no problem.
 3. Youtube Video: Although there is no youtube functions in the markdown language, I have added a parser to parse youtube video links and disply the video using youtube Api.